-- Framework of AS/NZS ISO 14001:2015 EMS; - New South Wales Environmental Management Systems Guidelines (Edition 3); and - Sydney Metro's Construction Environmental Management Framework v3.

-Implementation of the CEMP will:

-- Identify the environmental obligations and the hazards and risks associated with the works (indicative risks are included in Appendix C); - Help prevent unauthorised environmental harm; - Ensure the Principal Contractor complies with the Minister for Planning's Project Planning Approval SSI-8256; - Ensure the Principal Contractor obtains and complies with relevant licences and approvals, including an Environment Protection Licence (EPL) if required; - Comply with all relevant environmental legislation; - Minimise negative impacts on the community that relate to the environmental impacts of the works; and - Identify and implement feasible opportunities to reduce the environmental impact of the works that are beyond contractual and compliance requirements.
+- Framework of AS/NZS ISO 14001:2015 EMS; - Sydney Metro's Construction Environmental Management Framework v3.2 - New South Wales Environmental Management Systems Guidelines (Edition 3) Implementation of the CEMP will: - Identify the environmental obligations and the hazards and risks associated with the works (indicative risks are included in Appendix C); - Help prevent unauthorised environmental harm; - Ensure the Principal Contractor complies with the Minister for Planning's Project Planning Approval SSI-8256; - Ensure the Principal Contractor obtains and complies with relevant licences and approvals, including an Environment Protection Licence (EPL) if required; - Comply with all relevant environmental legislation; - Minimise negative impacts on the community that relate to the environmental impacts of the works; and - Identify and implement feasible opportunities to reduce the environmental impact of the works that are beyond contractual and compliance requirements.

-In accordance with CoA C2 and C6 this CEMP will be endorsed by the Environmental Representative (ER) before being submitted to the Planning Secretary of the DPIE along with, or prior to, the submission of the Sub-plans no later than one (1) month before commencement of Construction.
+In accordance with CoA C2 and C6 this CEMP was endorsed by the Environmental Representative (ER) before being submitted to the Planning Secretary of the DPE along with, or prior to, the submission of the Sub-plans no later than one (1) month before commencement of Construction.

-In accordance with CoA C7, Construction will not commence until the CEMP and relevant Sub-plans listed in CoA C3 of the Project Planning Approval have been approved by the Planning Secretary of DPIE.
+In accordance with CoA C7, Construction did not commence until the CEMP and relevant Sub-plans listed in CoA C3 of the Project Planning Approval have been approved by the Planning Secretary of DPE.
+Minor amendments to the CEMP were approved by the ER for implementation for the duration of Construction in accordance with CoA C7.